JuliaAttic/QuDirac.jl/docs/state_math.md

   0.5773502691896258 | 1 ⟩
 ```

-One can conviently construct sums of states using Julia's `sum` function:
+One can conviently sum over an iterable of labels by using Julia's `sum` function in conjunction with the `ket`/`bra` function:

 ```
 julia> 1/√5 * sum(ket, 1:5)